 BronchitisRSV is a type of viral infection that can lead to bronchitis, which often affects children under the age of two.
 This condition can create wheezing and coughing that lasts as long as seven days, and over 30% of the children who suffer from the condition are at risk of developing chronic bronchitis or asthma.

 AllergiesAlthough allergies can come in many forms, such as food allergies, children are vulnerable to allergic rhinitis, which are allergies to airborne substance.
-Allergic rhinitis often causes problems in the nose, mouth, skin, and eyes, but if the allergen makes it to the lungs, it can create serious problems for children, due especially to the vulnerable nature of their bodies.
+Allergic rhinitis often causes problems in the nose, mouth, skin, and eyes, but if the allergen makes it to the lungs, it can create serious problems for children.

 Influenza and ColdsWhile they may not be considered diseases caused by air pollution, the common cold and influenza can cause significant harm to a child’s lungs, at least temporarily.
 There is also significant concern that air pollution could have an effect on respiratory diseases.